hacka-tron/CryptoKing/README.md

 * ~~Add login/user creation~~
 * ~~Add individual user walets~~
 * ~~Add leader board feature~~
-* Fix up sell coin UI
+* ~~Fix up sell coin UI~~
+* Add loading spinner when resources are readying up
+* Add the ability to create multiple wallets
+* Add the ability to rename wallets
+* Add the ability to remove wallets
-* Add clear errors
+* Add more descriptive errors
 * Add the ability to choose the initial dollar ammount
 * Add graphs and tools to track portfolio
 * Overall UI work(Will be expanded later, focusing on functionality at the moment)